yortch/openshiftv3-rhoar-workshop/Lab-4-Thorntail-Noun_Service.md

 ![](./images/4-1/github-download_zip.png)

+## Change project folder name to insult-nouns

+Please change the project name from thorntail-insult-starter to insult-nouns

 ### Import the app into VS Code

 Open Visual Studio Code, choose "Open," and navigate to the root folder of the project